-Discover the Outer Hebrides, Mingulay or St Kilda under sail with tall ship Bessie Ellen.
+Discover the Outer Hebrides, Mingulay or the UNESCO world heritage site of St Kilda under sail with tall ship Bessie Ellen.

 Nikki has spent years sailing the Hebrides so knows the best places to explore ashore, swim off the boat and take in the clearest starry skies.
-Relax in sheltered anchorages and watch picturesque sunsets, and if we are blessed with dark skies, the stargazing from the deck is breathtaking – you may even spot the northern lights.
+Relax in sheltered anchorages and watch picturesque sunsets, and if we are blessed with dark skies, the stargazing from the deck is breathtaking.

 Sailing in the Outer Hebrides, possible anchorages include Eriskay, Barra Head, Mingulay, Vatersay, Taransay, the Monach Islands and of course the UNESCO site of St Kilda.